Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_DiscFilter/NOAA-PMEL-OME_eDNA_Collection_Protocol_DiscFilters_VacuumManifold.md

 **Glove Sterilization:**

-When sterilizing any equipment or filtering, sterile nitrile gloves must be used.
+When sterilizing any equipment for filtering, sterile nitrile gloves must be used.
 Gloves directly from the box are not considered sterile.
 To sterilize, squirt 10% bleach solution from a squirt bottle onto a new pair of gloves and rub hands together, then squirt with EtOH to get rid of bleach residue.
 Nitrile gloves should be worn at all times during the sterilization, sampling, filtering, preservation, and storage steps.

 **Bottle Sterilization:** - Only required if sampling water in the field.
 One sterile bottle is required for each sample and each field blank.